 Ways to increase your end-to-end visibility

-31. Adopt an automation model that your entire supply chain can access.
+31. Improve supply chain optimization by adopting an automation model that your entire supply chain can access.
 “Surveys show supply chain visibility is one of the most significant strategic priorities for time-critical and high-value shipments.
 For this to function correctly, all departments within an organization must work in tandem.
 Having the ability to utilize a system that can distribute real-time data to all involved is a necessity for tech-enabled logistics providers.” — Jayne Schiffres, How to Increase Your Supply Chain Visibility, AirspaceTechnologies; Twitter: @AirspaceTech

 32. Define ‘supply chain visibility’ as it relates to your operation.
 “Supply Chain Visibility (SCV) should be seen as an end-to-end network from fabrication to delivery that a company can leverage to increase brand awareness and loyalty from customers, give the organization the ability to pivot when changes are required and the foresight to identify problems on the horizon before they become major issues.
 Define your network from an operational standpoint.
 How does increased visibility support employee efforts, and how does it align with customer expectations.” — JoeSupplyChain, 5 Ways to Increase Supply Chain Visibility, Medium; Twitter: @joeoliaro